This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • The dog uses their stomach muscles to take a breath

-• Breathing through the mouth when sleeping
+• Breathing through the mouth when sleeping rather than the nose

 • Distended stomach (this could be a sign of bloat or another gastrointestinal issue)

-• Change in behaviour or personality
+• Change in behavior or personality

 How Fast Should Puppies Breathe When Resting?